3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Empirical Evaluation

-We conduct training and inference on ImageNet, and compare the runtime with three baselines: GPU-only, TEE-only, and Slalom (only in inference).
+We conduct training and inference on ImageNet and compare the runtime with two baselines: GPU-only, TEE-only.
 Following the standard data pre-processing procedure, we resize each image into $3\times 224\times 224$.
 The batch size is set to $32$.
-During training, we set the runtime as the average time of a single forward and backward pass, while during inference, we set it as the average time of a forward pass.
+We compute the runtime as the average time of a forward and backward pass.
+Computing the number of principal channels $\cii$ is TEEs is similar as in Section \ref{subsec:accuracy}.

-Based on Section ~\ref{sec:CEntropy:DNN}, we compute the number of principal channels $r$ in TEEs as follows: for the first convolutional layer, $r=1$; $r$ is doubled when another convolutional layer (VGG) or Residual block (ResNet) is added, while $r$ remains unchanged when a ReLU or Pooling layer is added.
-Furthermore, $r$ is at most $32$ in all experiments, as it turns out that $32$ principal channels are sufficient to keep most information in input data.

-Due to the lack of any existing work that supports private DNN training in TEEs except for TEE-only implementation, we compare the runtime performance with the TEE-only and the GPU-only executions.
-Figure~\ref{fig:training_ImageNet} shows the actual runtime (red plots) and the relative slowdowns (bar plots) compared to the GPU-only execution.
+\textbf{Training Runtime. } For training, we compare the runtime performance with the TEE-only and the GPU-only executions.
+Fig.~\ref{fig:training_ImageNet} shows the actual runtime (red plots) and the relative slowdowns (bar plots) compared to the GPU-only execution.
 Compared to the TEE-only method, \AsymML{} achieves $7.5 - 7.6\times$ speedup on VGG-16/VGG-19, and up to $5.8 - 5.8\times$ speedup on ResNet-18/34.
-Compared to the GPU-only method, \AsymML{} shows around $15\times$ slowdown, while TEE-only shows at least $91\times$ slowdown.
-The slowdown arises from the computation cost in TEEs, and the communication overhead between CPUs and GPUs, for which we present a breakdown analysis in Section ~\ref{sec:empirical:breakdown}.

-For the performance of the inference, in addition to the TEE-only and the GPU-only baselines, we further compare with Slalom \cite{Slalom}.
-Figure~\ref{fig:inference_ImageNet} shows the actual inference time (red plots) and the relative slowdowns (bar plots).
-Since a small part of the convolution is performed in TEEs, inference using \AsymML{} is slightly slower than Slalom, which is reasonable since Slalom only performs masking/unmasking operations in convolutional layers and non-linear operations.
-However, as \AsymML{} effectively exploits low-rank data structure, \AsymML{} still does not sacrifice too much performance.
-When compared to the TEE-only execution, \AsymML{} achieves even more speedups than during training: $7.7-11.2\times$ faster on VGG-16/VGG-19, and $5.8-7.2\times$ faster on ResNet-18/ResNet-34
+By encoding most information in TEEs with very low-rank representations, \AsymML{} achieves significant performance gains compared to TEE-only executions.
+Although \AsymML{} shows around $15\times$ slowdown compared to \emph{untrusted} GPU-only execution, \AsymML{} protects the privacy of the training datasets unlike the GPU-only execution.